thaychansy/vba/README.md

-Excel and Visual Basic for Applications (VBA) was framework used for this project.
+Excel and Visual Basic for Applications (VBA) was the framework used for this project.

 Screenshot of User Form (Project Explorer View):